Nigel Havers: Professional life and career

 His first film appearance was a small part in Pope Joan (1972) and he was a character in The Glittering Prizes (1976), but his first major success came with the leading role in a BBC dramatisation of Nicholas Nickleby (1977), closely followed by another BBC drama serial, A Horseman Riding By (1978).
 By the time he appeared in the film Chariots of Fire (1981), he had become a familiar face on British television.
 Despite his work in such films as A Passage to India (1984), Empire of the Sun (1987) and Farewell to the King (1989), he never became a film star, but has continued in a succession of starring roles on television.
 He co-starred for several years in the 1980s BBC sitcom Don't Wait Up (1983–1990) alongside Dinah Sheridan and Tony Britton.
-He also starred in The Little Princess (1986) with Maureen Lipman, which won him a dedicated audience.
-He is also widely recognised in the Lloyds Bank television commercials.
+He also starred in The Little Princess (1986) with Maureen Lipman.

-Havers co-starred with Warren Clarke in the 1991 comedic mini-series Sleepers on the BBC.
-In it, he and Clarke played former KGB spies who had assimilated into English life in the 1960s and were "lost" for 25 years.
+Havers co-starred with Warren Clarke in the 1991 BBC comedic mini-series Sleepers.
+Havers and Clarke played former KGB spies who had assimilated into English life in the 1960s and were "lost" for 25 years.
 Successfully and happily living as Englishmen, their worlds are turned upside-down when they discover that the KGB is looking for them.
 As they resist going back to Russia, the ex-spies lead the KGB, CIA, and MI5 on a madcap chase through England.

 Havers appeared on This Is Your Life in 1992, having been surprised by host Michael Aspel at Twickenham Film Studios.
 He later wrote an autobiography, titled Playing with Fire, which was published in October 2006 by Headline Publishing Group.